 It describes platelets encircling a neutrophil.
 It occurs when a patient has a serum factor that reacts to the anticoagulant EDTA.

-It is an in vitro artefact which is seen in some cases and results in false low counts (spurious or pseudo-thrombocytopenia) on automated cell counters.
+It is an in vitro artifact which is seen in some cases and results in false low counts (spurious or pseudo-thrombocytopenia) on automated cell counters.
 Large clumps of platelets are seen on the smear towards the tail end and towards the edges of the smears.
 Thus all cases of thrombocytopenia reported by automatic counters need to be cross-checked and confirmed by peripheral blood smear examination.

-Despite the major advances in genetic and molecular techniques in diagnosis of blood disorders, the examination of blood smear morphology remains a basic, valuable and indispensable tool in hematology.
+Despite the major advances in genetic and molecular techniques in the diagnosis of blood disorders, the examination of blood smear morphology remains a basic, valuable and indispensable tool in hematology.